 Yet, India is also enormously varied from place to place.
 From the mountainous region of Kashmir and the smoggy intensity of Delhi to the blissful beaches of Goa and the tranquil backwaters of Kerala, almost every state in India is infinitely different to the next.

 I truly believe you could explore India for several lifetimes and still not see half of the incredulous beauty it has to offer.

-So, with that in mind, can you really travel India in a month?
+So, with that in mind, what’s the point of a 1 month India itinerary?
 How can you effectively spent one month in India and see a lot while also experiencing each destination in depth?
 How do you figure out what to see in India, when to go and how best to make use of your time?